Alpheus C. Morse

 Thomas F. Hoppin House, Providence, Rhode Island, 1853–55.

-Alpheus C. Morse (1818–1893) was an American architect with offices in Providence, Rhode Island.
+Alpheus C. Morse (June 3, 1818 – November 25, 1893) was an American architect who spent most of his career in Providence, Rhode Island.

 Life and career

 Alpheus Carey Morse was born June 3, 1818, in Boston, Massachusetts to Hazen and Lucy (Cary) Morse.
 Hazen Morse was a noted silversmith and engraver.
 He was named for stonecutter Alpheus Cary, his mother's father.
 He was educated in architecture in the office of Alexander Parris, then one of Boston's leading architects.
 In 1840 he hoped to gain further experience in the office of Richard Upjohn, then engaged on Trinity Church in New York, and an associate of Parris in 1834.
 However, Upjohn then did not have space for an additional student.
 By 1842 he apparently planned to invite him to join his office, though by this time Morse had already left the country to travel abroad.
 Morse, in the company of Seth Wells Cheney, traveled through Europe for five years, with a home base in Florence at the studio of Horatio Greenough.
-In Europe Morse devoted much time to painting and crayon portraiture.
-When he returned to Boston in 1847 he opened a studio on Tremont Row, where he at first continued that same work.
+In Europe, Morse devoted much time to painting and crayon portraiture.

+When he returned to Boston in 1847, Morse opened a studio on Tremont Row, where he at first continued that same work.
 His first architectural commission was a church in Haverhill, Massachusetts, his father's native town.
 About 1851 Morse joined the office of English immigrant architect George Snell, then engaged on the design of Boston Music Hall.
 Morse was responsible for much of the interior decoration, and the two architects briefly formed a partnership after the building was completed in 1852.
 However, the firm of Snell & Morse was short-lived, and was dissolved in 1853.

 In the same year, Morse was commissioned to design a house in Providence for a close friend, the artist Thomas Frederick Hoppin.
 This house is and was considered one of the best local examples of Italianate architecture.
 After that project was completed in 1855, Morse chose to remain in Providence and establish an architectural practice.
 He formed a partnership with architect Clifton A. Hall, but this too proved short-lived, and Morse & Hall was dissolved in 1856.
 For the remainder of his career Morse would be a sole practitioner.
 After the departure from Providence and eventual death of Thomas Alexander Tefft, Morse was the city's leading architect for several years.
 From 1859 to 1861 he was assisted by Alfred Stone, who himself would become a leader in the profession.